 (SHANGHAI, CHINA) SPRING, 2004 - A new openness has accompanied a locomotive of a economic reform fueled by an endless supply of low-wage labor.

 Bill Marcus is a business and technology reporter, a contributor to IDG’s Computerworld, and a host of the Think Further podcasts produced by Fred Alger Management.
-Based in Boston since early 2014, he covers New England for Fox News Radio and […]
+Based in Boston since early 2014, he covers New England for the Canadian Broadcasting Corporation […]

 My teaching assistant in the first class I took when I returned to graduate school in the mid-90s, a Chinese woman still grieving her late dad, told me at the time she hoped religion in America would help her.
 In the end, it didn’t.